-But why is the universal credit system controversial and the increase so important?
+So why is the universal credit system controversial and the cut so damaging?
 Who is likely to be affected?
 We answer your questions.

 What is universal credit?